 Initial loading performance on modern machines is in the range of 3–9 seconds.
 Once the component is loaded, switching documents is nearly instant.

 This table shows the average download time for the WebAssembly artifacts (~9 MB, ~3.7 MB gzipped) for different network conditions:

 These figures apply only to the first time the page is loaded, as subsequent requests will be much faster since the browser cache will be used.

 ViewState#scrollMode, there are a certain number of pages of the document above and below the currently viewed one that PSPDFKit for Web keeps in memory at each moment.
 This is done to keep our memory footprint in check and to avoid slowing down scrolling performance, as more DOM nodes need to be retained.
 For this reason, on a document with many pages, switching back and forth between pages that are distant from each other requires rerendering them, and that could require some time.

-The rerendering strategy on a standalone deployment is different from a PSPDFKit for Web Server deployment, where the different pages are stored on the browser’s network cache so that a repeated request for a page that was previously loaded can be resolved instantly.
+The rerendering strategy on Standalone mode is different from a PSPDFKit for Web Server-Backed mode, where the different pages are stored on the browser’s network cache so that a repeated request for a page that was previously loaded can be resolved instantly.